wifinigel/wlan-client-capability/README.md

 # wlan-client-capability
-Python script to check wireless (802.11) capabilities based on authentication frame contents
+Python script to check wireless (802.11) capabilities based on assoxiation request frame contents

 This script uses scapy to listen for an authenciation frame from a client.
 It will then capture that frame and analyze it to create a report based on the capabilities reported by the client device.
 It can also be used to analyze the contents of a pcap file that contains a single authentication frame.